 Preferably we would like to see the patient before the surgery to see if stem cell therapy and Platelet Rich Plasma injections can repair the Achilles tendon without the need for surgery.
 If the patient can avoid a surgery, then the patient can avoid the recovery that surgery requires.

 - PRP treatments involve collecting a small amount of your blood and spinning it in a centrifuge to separate the platelets from the red cells.
 The collected platelets are then injected back into the injured area to stimulate healing and regeneration.
 Learn more about PRP treatments.

-- Stem Cell Therapy is the injection of a damaged area of the body with stem cells that have been drawn from the patient’s own bone marrow.
+- Stem Cell Therapy is the injection of a damaged area of the body with stem cells that have been drawn from the patient’s own bone marrow or prepared from umbilical cord blood.
+Please see my very comprehensive article on umbilical cord stem cell therapy.
 Stem cells are “de-differentiated pluripotent” cells, which means that they continue to divide to create more stem cells; these eventually “morph” into the tissue needing repair — for our purposes, collagen, bone, and cartilage.
-Learn about stem cell therapy.

 The patient experience.
 Is it a complete rupture or a partial rupture?
-So I get the surgery?
+So do I need the surgery?
 Do I NOT get the surgery?
 Different doctors give different recommendations

 In the journal Knee surgery, sports traumatology, arthroscopy, doctors give a report on what patients may hear in the consultation, treatment recommendation stage of their Achilles tendon injury: This report comes from questioning 91 surgeons.(1)